christopher-ko-law/kickstarter-analysis/README.md

 ### Conclusion - Theater Outcomes by Date
 Based on the analysis, one can conclude the following:
-1.)
-May has the highest of successful theater campaigns.
+1. May has the highest of successful theater campaigns.
 Therefore any future theater campaign plans, should focus more on the Month of May.
-2.)
-December has the lowest number of successful theater campaigns, therefore it would be prudent to avoid fundraising in December.
+2. December has the lowest number of successful theater campaigns, therefore it would be prudent to avoid fundraising in December.

 ### Conclusion - Outcomes based on Goals
-Based on the analysis, one can conclude:
-1.)
-Plays with fundraising goals under $5000 have the highest success rate, and therefore future fundraising goals for plays should fall within that range.
+Based on the analysis, one can conclude that plays with fundraising goals under $5000 have the highest success rate, and therefore future fundraising goals for plays should fall within that range.

 ### Summary of Limitations
 The current dataset and charts created do not allow us to see the success rate based on goals per month, or per country.
 This would help in determining trends on when and where the populace would be more open to spending more money.